 CSU Writes AI Guide and Resources

 Your strategic and ethical engagement with GenAI begins with understanding the expectations and norms of your scholarly ecosystem.
-It is also important that you develop an internal compass for ethical decision-making that helps you navigate evolving tools, gray areas, and new practices with integrity and discernment.

-Most journals, funding agencies, universities, and scholarly associations have issued guidance on appropriate and responsible AI use in research and writing.
-Our decisions to use (or not use) AI, may be our own, but we will make better decisions if well informed about evolving guidelines for AI-use in research and scholarship.
+The decision to use (or not use) AI, may be your own, but we all will make better decisions together if we stay well informed and talk openly about evolving guidelines for AI use in research and scholarship.

-The CSU Writes AI Guide is comprised of three parts:
+This CSU Writes AI Guide is comprised of three parts:

 - COORDINATES: Directions for deciding what, when, and how you will choose to use AI in your research and scholarship.